murshidDev/odin-recipes/README.md

  For the time being(31 August 2022), the html file will be simple in format,appearance and interaction.
-Contains only html element without CSS an JS as the Curriculum does not reach there yet.